amaliaskilton/eaf_scripts/README.md

 # Extending the functions of ELAN
 ELAN is a media annotation application produced by MPI for Psycholinguistics (https://archive.mpi.nl/tla/elan).
 It's widely used for annotating audio and video in language documentation.

-This page includes links to scripts and tutorials I've created to add functions that aren't present in the current version of ELAN (5.9).
+This is a repository of scripts I've created to add functions that aren't present in the current version of ELAN (5.9).

+The content is NOT endorsed or written by the creators of ELAN.

 ## Multiple Find and Replace (Orthography Conversion)